buildkite/buildkite-agent-metrics/README.md

 * `-statsd-host HOST`: The StatsD host and port (defaults to `127.0.0.1:8125`).
 * `-statsd-tags`: Some StatsD servers like the agent provided by Datadog support tags.
 If specified, metrics will be tagged by `queue` otherwise metrics will include the queue name in the metric.
 Only enable this option if you know your StatsD server supports tags.

-The Prometheus backend supports the following arguments
+The Prometheus backend supports the following arguments:

 * `-prometheus-addr`: The local address to listen on (defaults to `:8080`).
 * `-prometheus-path`: The path under `prometheus-addr` to expose metrics on (defaults to `/metrics`).

-The Stackdriver backend supports the following arguments
+The Stackdriver backend supports the following arguments:

 * `-stackdriver-projectid`: The Google Cloud Platform project to report metrics for.

+The New Relic backend supports the following arguments:

+*   -newrelic-app-name: String for the New Relic app name
+*   -newrelic-license-key: The New Relic license key.
+Must be of type `INGEST`

 ### Upgrading from v2 to v3